newwuhan5/win10-home-wsl2-kube-setup/README.md

 kube-system   replicaset.apps/coredns-86f78bb79c                     1         1         1       53m
 ```

+As you can see that 5 instances are all running, the port is mapped from 8088 to 31069, whic is used to access the Microbot application.

 #### Referecnces

 [Install K8S on Ubuntu](https://www.section.io/engineering-education/installing-k8-ubuntu-server/)

 [Snapd Issue](https://github.com/anbox/anbox/issues/265)

 [Resolved Snapd](https://discourse.ubuntu.com/t/using-snapd-in-wsl2/12113)

 [Hacking the system](https://forum.snapcraft.io/t/running-snaps-on-wsl2-insiders-only-for-now/13033)

 [Install Docker on Windows 10 WSL 2](https://dev.to/bartr/install-docker-on-windows-subsystem-for-linux-v2-ubuntu-5dl7)